Cook Islands, South Pacific

 Muri beach on the south-east coast came

-second though the lagoon there is shallow, the beach narrow and some
+second best though the lagoon there is shallow, the beach narrow and some

 pricey hotels hog the sand.
 If you're staying at one of those hotels